nashville-software-school/client-side-mastery/project-giffygram/chapters/GG_STATE_STORE.md

 ## Application State

-You were introduced to the term **_state_** in the first book.
+You were introduced to the term **_state_** in previous books.
 You will be deepening your understanding of the concept, and you ability to correctly apply it in this book.

 The data store module that you are coding in this chapter will be maintaining all of the state needed for your application.